AAniiverse/MY-SECOND-EXCEL-PROJECT-DATA-ANALYTICS-/README.md

 ## 1. Project Overview

-This project is the capstone submission for the.
-It involves a full end-to-end analysis of Adidas sales data — from raw dataset ingestion through cleaning, structured analysis, dashboard development, and final strategic interpretation.
+This project showcases a full end-to-end analysis of Adidas sales data — from raw dataset ingestion through cleaning, structured analysis, dashboard development, and final strategic interpretation.

 The core objective was to deliver a business-ready performance audit that any Adidas stakeholder could act on.
-The analysis covers four dimensions simultaneously: **products**, **sales channels**, **geographic regions**, and **retail partners** — with every insight grounded directly in the data.
+The analysis covers four dimensions simultaneously: **products**, **sales channels**, **geographic regions**, and **retail partners** — with every insights grounded directly in the data.

-The final output is a set of interactive Excel dashboards
+The final output is a set of Excel dashboards showing key details at a glance for necessary insights and decisions.

 ---